Make deductions and pay subcontractors

 - 30% for unregistered subcontractors

-- 0% if the subcontractor has ‘gross payment’ status - for example they don’t have deductions made
+- 0% if the subcontractor has ‘gross payment’ status - for example they do not have deductions made

 You must pay these deductions to HMRC - they count as advance payments towards the subcontractor’s tax and National Insurance bill.